 Every year after testing is done, I have my class put together a big class play with costumes, and singing, and dancing, To me, it offers the kids a chance to do something very creative and quite different from what we normally do and it keeps the kids learning new skills, busy and happy and that definitely counts for something.

 Having said that, doing a big production at this time of year is the last thing some teachers would want to do.
-Not only would it push them to the edge, it might just push them over!
+Not only would it push them to the edge, but it might also just push them over!
 So know what will be tolerable to your stress level and what won’t and go with your gut.
 No one’s having fun if the teacher isn’t having fun.

 5. Start a New Tradition: Have the Kids Write a Thank You Letter to Someone on Staff

-This is one of my end of the year traditions that I will never give up.
+This is one of my end-of-the-year traditions that I will never give up.
 We talk as a class about some of the teachers, yard duties, cafeteria workers, the principal, the custodians, the aides, and anyone else they can think of who has made our school a great place to be.
 Oh, and that someone can’t be me for this assignment.

 We discuss how it’s one thing to appreciate someone but it’s another to actually tell them that you are thankful for them.
 Also, we talk about how much this letter will mean to the person receiving it…all the while trying to reinforce that idea of kindness and compassion (weave it in where you can, people).

-Next, we go over friendly letter form as a review and to make it fun, instead of actually writing the form, I like them to use “fake writing squiggles” with their expo markers on their white boards for this.
+Next, we go over friendly letter form as a review, and to make it fun, instead of actually writing the form, I like them to use “fake writing squiggles” with their expo markers on their whiteboards for this.
 Once they have the form down, a little more coaching about what a possible letter might look/sound like and they are ready to write.

 When they’re done, they draw a picture or decorate it somehow and I let them deliver their precious letters.
 Click here to grab the Friendly Letter FREEBIE with all the forms included.